Selvawen/Kendi-s-Kravings/README.md

 # Kendi's Kravings

-Kendi's Kravings is a website designed for people who are interested in buing customizable cookies.
+Kendi's Kravings is a website designed for people who are interested in buying customizable cookies.
 Buying and having them delivered to their front door.

 ## Table of Contents